cloudedseal/cloudedseal.github.io/2020/12/28/cs-english-words/index.md

     > Someone who is privileged has an `advantage or opportunity` that most other people do not have, often because of their wealth or high social class. 特权
 18. pile
     > A pile of things is a quantity of things that have been put `neatly` somewhere so that each thing is `on top of the one below`. 一个摞一个 stack
+19. portion
+    > A portion of something is `a part of` it.

 ## q